mrjacobbloom/sb3-theme/README.md

 **sb3-theme** is a set of tools that makes it easy to create themes/skins for [Scratch-Blocks](https://github.com/LLK/scratch-blocks) (and Scratch 3.0).
 It adds classes to every block so you can easily style them with CSS.
 For an explanation of these classes, see [the wiki](https://github.com/Airhogs777/sb3-theme/wiki/Classes).
 It also has a few other functions that make styling easier.

-This is a **work-in-progress**.
+Just like Scratch-Blocks, this is a **work-in-progress**.
 Everything is subject to change.
 Use at your own risk. :package:

 # Getting Started
-The easiest way to play with this right now is to download or clone this repo.
-There's a copy of the Scratch-Blocks repo inside of the `tests` folder, where you can tinker with it.
+The easiest way to play with this right now is to download or clone this repository.
+There's a hacked copy of the Scratch-Blocks repo inside of the `tests` folder, where you can tinker with it.

-If you really want your own copy, download the above file called `sb3-theme.js` and insert it into your copy of `horizontal_playground.html` or `vertical_playground.html`.
-Eventually, I might put this on gh-pages so you can just link it.
+If you really want your own copy, download the above file called `sb3-theme.js` and link to it in your copy of `horizontal_playground.html` or `vertical_playground.html`.
+Eventually, I might put this on github pages so you can just link it.

 # Example
 ## make control blocks black